-- How are the students learning in this sample of teaching practice? - What does the teacher do to facilitate student learning? - How does the learning experience achieve some or all of these outcomes: - 1. encourage learners' independence and autonomy - 2. assist in the development of thinking skills - 3. promote real life learning - 4. embed meaningful literacy and/ or numeracy learning - 5. allow for creativity and imagination - 6. provide for child-centred or student-centred learning that caters for a diverse range of interests, needs and backgrounds - 7. provide creative and / or challenging opportunities to stimulate learning in a developmentally appropriate way?
+- How are the students learning in this sample of teaching practice? - What does the teacher do to facilitate student learning? - How does the learning experience achieve some or all of these outcomes: - 1. encourage learners' independence and autonomy - 2. assist in the development of thinking skills - 3. promote real-life learning - 4. embed meaningful literacy and/ or numeracy learning - 5. allow for creativity and imagination - 6. provide for child-centred or student-centred learning that caters for a diverse range of interests, needs and backgrounds - 7. provide creative and / or challenging opportunities to stimulate learning in a developmentally appropriate way?

-Part B (Individual, pairs or small group)
+Part B (Small group of 3)

-You have a choice of working individually, in pairs or small groups for this assessment task.
+You will be working in small groups of 3 that will be assigned to you for this assessment task.
 Use the knowledge gained from unit readings and your observation from Part A above to design a learning environment or open-ended learning experience.
 Your planning should focus on an environmental or sustainability topic or issue that is developmentally appropriate for learners in a chosen educational setting, i.e. a school/ year level or other early learning setting.
 A template for recording your planning will be provided on the unit Moodle site and will require you to document the following: